Beginner's guide to the Tour de France

 Domestiques

-Meaning servant, domestique is a dismissive term for riders who will be highly competent in their own right to be riding at WorldTour level and justify their inclusion in the team.
+Meaning servant, domestique is a dismissive term for riders who will be highly competent in their own right to justify their inclusion in the team.
 But their ambitions will be suppressed in favour of the team leader.
-Witness the second-placed finisher in the 2021 Tour, Jonas Vingegaard, who was riding as a mountain domestique for Jumbo-Visma’s leader Primož Roglič, before the latter retired following a crash.

-Domestiques will help protect and position their leader and shepherd him through the race, bringing up water bottles and food and pacing him back to the bunch is he has a crash, a puncture or a mechanical problem.
+Domestiques will help protect and position their leader and shepherd him through the race, bringing up water bottles and food and pacing him back to the bunch if he has a crash, a puncture or a mechanical problem.
 They’ll also help set the pace by riding at the front of the bunch when needed.

 Some domestiques will have specialist roles too.
 GC contenders will typically have a number of climbing domestiques who can stay with them, provide assistance and help set the pace in the high mountains and potentially win stages themselves.
 Sprint teams will have domestiques who can form a lead-out train for their sprinter leader.